Holly-Horwood/keto_pantry/README.md

 **Home Page**

 The home/index page shows a navbar at the top of the screen with links to all pages plus a keyword search bar, on the far left is the websites name "Keto Pantry".
-The navbar contains the following items when intially visited:
+The navbar contains the following items when initially visited:
 -   Register
 -   Login
 -   Blog
 -   Shop
 -   Cart

-Unregistered users are able to view the blog page only, in order to shop a user must first register and login, this is by design so that all users are encouraged to log in to have full access.
-As the site is used and items are added to the cart a fontawesome cart icon will show next to cart and display the number of items currently in the cart.
+Unregistered users are able to view the blog page only, in order to shop a user must first register and login, this is by design so that all users are encouraged to register in order to have full access.
+As the site is used and items are added to the cart a fontawesome shopping cart icon will show next to cart nav item and display the number of items currently in the cart.
 The entire container is taken up by a background image and a banner has been added with a 'start shopping' button to encourage users to click and go straight to the shop/products page.
 A simple footer is at the bottom of each page with copyright info.

 **Authentication Pages**

-When visiting the site initially the navbar on the home screen shows two authentcation options _Register_ and _Login_.
+When visiting the site initially the navbar on the home screen shows two authentication options _Register_ and _Login_.
 Users can opt to go to the registration page where they can fill out their user, contact information and create a password.
-User that are already registered can simply click on the _Login_ menu option and enter their crudentials to login.
+User that are already registered can simply click on the _Login_ menu option and enter their credentials to login.
 Once a user is logged in the menu will change now only showing the option to _Log Out_.
 If the logged in users is an _administrator_ of the site they will also have an _Admin_ tab on the navbar to access the backend so that they are able to update the website.
 Any time a user logs in or out a message will appear on the screen to confirm the action.
 Only logged in users will have the ability to shop on the site.

 **Blog Page**